justjooshing/next-evergreen-christmas-trees/README.md

 ### The friendliest christmas tree farm in Melbourne's south east

-A Next.js rebuilt of the Evergreen Christmas Trees repo
+A Next.js rebuild of the Evergreen Christmas Trees repo

-To do:
-[ ] Add CSSTransitions for React instead of fading with CSS?
-[ ] Am I using SSR properly?
-Is all my content being generated intially?
-Do I need to add getstaticprops somewhere as well?
+- Using Next.js (React/Micro), Redux, Next-Auth, and MongoDB